mzagar/prometheus-example/README.md

 Example how to setup prometheus for monitoring and alerting.

-node-exporter and cadvisor nodes are monitored as target nodes.
+node-exporter, cadvisor and aspnetapp are monitored as target nodes.

 ```
 $ docker-compose up